-- d) Consents shall not be granted where the effect is to create strip development or have the effect of extending strip development and thereby hindering the development of the rear of the property. - e) Severances should not be considered on large multi parceled reference plans or on lands which are subject to a subdivision application. - f) Consents should not be considered where the extension of a road or other public service or facility is required and considered uneconomic to provide.
+d) Consents shall not be granted where the effect is to create strip development or have the effect of extending strip development and thereby hindering the development of the rear of the property.

-- g) Minimum lot area requirements shall comply with the appropriate land use policies in Part 4 of this Plan. - h) Consents for development on private services will be considered only: - where favourable comments have been received from the appropriate agency regarding the ability of the site to support adequate onsite sewage disposal facilities: and - where there is confirmation of sufficient reserve sewage system capacity to treat the septage (hauled sewage) from the new lot pursuant to Section 7.2.5a - a well is established and pump tested to confirm there is sufficient quantity and quality of potable water available which meets the health and aesthetic parameters of the Ministry of Environment's Drinking Water Objectives as a condition to approval; - Dug and blasted wells are discouraged, and should only be considered where a drilled well is not feasible.
+- e) Severances should not be considered on large multi parceled reference plans or on lands which are subject to a subdivision application. - f) Consents should not be considered where the extension of a road or other public service or facility is required and considered uneconomic to provide. - g) Minimum lot area requirements shall comply with the appropriate land use policies in Part 5 of this Plan. - h) Consents for development on private services will be considered only:

-- i) Consents must comply with the minimum distance separation formulae. - j) Consents shall not be considered in areas which are not suitable for the proposed use because of flooding, erosion, steep slopes or other hazardous conditions, or in areas of significant environmental features or environmental sensitivity. - k) Consents shall be considered only where the land fronts on an existing public road which is maintained year round. - Consents will not be permitted where the entrances would create a drainage problem or traffic hazard due to limited sight lines, grades or proximity to intersections.
-A report from the governing road authority will be sought. - m) Direct access from Township, County, and Provincial roads shall be in accordance with the written recommendation and requirements of the appropriate road authority. - n) Consents which would result in landlocking a parcel will not be considered. - o) Consents within 500 metres of an active or closed waste management site, 300 metres of a salvage yard, or distances specified in Section 4.9.3.1 of this Plan with respect to sewage treatment facilities, should be prohibited. - p) Consents within or adjacent areas designated as aggregate or aggregate reserve overlay shall comply with the influence area policies of Section 4.3.3.6 of this Plan.
+- where favourable comments have been received from the appropriate agency regarding the ability of the site to support adequate onsite subsurface facilities: and - where there is confirmation of sufficient reserve sewage system capacity to treat the septage (hauled sewage) from the new lot pursuant to Section 9.2.5.a. - a well is established and pump tested to confirm there is sufficient quantity and quality of potable water available which meets the health and aesthetic parameters of the Ministry of the Environment, Conservation and Parks' Drinking Water Objectives as a condition to approval; - Dug and blasted wells are discouraged, and should only be considered where a drilled well is not feasible. - i) Consents must comply with the Minimum Distance Separation (MDS) Formula prescribed by the Province.
+Minimum Distance Separation (MDS) Formula prescribed by the Province.
+(MDS). - j) Consents shall not be considered in areas which are not suitable for the proposed use because of flooding, erosion, steep slopes or other hazardous conditions, or in areas of significant environmental features or environmental sensitivity. - k) Consents shall be considered only where the land fronts on an existing public road which is maintained year round. - I) Consents located adjacent to and in the vicinity of a provincial highway within the Ministry of Transportation's permit control area under the Public Transportation and Highway Improvement Act (PTHIA) will be subject to Ministry approval and access management requirements.
+Consents will not be permitted where the entrances would create a drainage problem or traffic hazard due to limited sight lines, grades or proximity to intersections.
+A report from the governing road authority will be sought. - m) Direct access from Township, County, and Provincial roads shall be in accordance with the written recommendation and requirements of the appropriate road authority. - n) Consents which would result in landlocking a parcel will not be considered. - Consents within 500 metres of an active or closed waste management site, 300 metres of a salvage yard, or distances specified in Section 5.4.3.1 of this Plan with respect to sewage treatment facilities, should be prohibited.

-- q) Approval of a severance may be subject to such conditions as are appropriate and authorized under the Planning Act or other applicable statutes, including: - the provision for entering into an agreement with the municipality to address such matters as internal and external services; - financial matters; - dedication of land for park purposes and/or cash-in-lieu; and - requirement for rezoning or minor variance. - land dedications to establish road widenings and road alignments with new sections of roads shall be provided for as a condition of development proposals as authorized by the Planning Act.
+- p) Consents within or adjacent areas designated as aggregate or aggregate reserve Bedrock Resource overlay shall comply with the influence area policies of Section 5.3.3.6 of this Plan. - q) Approval of a severance may be subject to such conditions as are appropriate and authorized under the Planning Act or other applicable statutes, including: - the provision for entering into an agreement with the municipality to address such matters as internal and external services; - financial matters; - dedication of land for park purposes and/or cash-in-lieu; and - requirement for rezoning or minor variance. - land dedications to establish road widenings and road alignments with new sections of roads shall be provided for as a condition of development proposals as authorized by the Planning Act.